Prekindergarten pilot program 2021-2022

 The City of Miami Beach has approved a Prekindergarten Education Pilot Program for the 2021-22 school year.
 The CITY will provide a stipend, in the amount of up to $2,700.00 per school year, to cover up to an additional 450 instructional hours representing up to 2.5 hours per day for 180 days, payable, on a reimbursable basis.
 Program Instructional Hours may only be applied toward programming occurring during the regular school hours for PreK Education Program.

-Applications will be accepted until January 4, 2021.
-The lottery will be held on January 5, 2021
+Applications were accepted until January 4, 2021.
+The lottery was held on January 5, 2021

 PREK PROGRAM ELIGIBILITY